paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_31.jpg)

-In this branch, click the `Publish` button at top right.
+In this branch, click on `Publish branch` at top right.

-Now go to the GitHib repo page, refresh your browser if necessary, and notice that this branch now exists there:
+Now go to the GitHub repo page, refresh your browser if necessary, and notice that this branch now exists there:

 ![](img/class4_32.jpg)

-Now go the the url `https://[username].github.io/my-first-repo/`, whhere `[username]` is your GitHub user name, and the webpage `index.html` should be online:
+Now go the the url `https://[username].github.io/my-first-repo/`, where `[username]` is your GitHub user name, and the webpage `index.html` should be online:

 ![](img/class4_33.jpg)